-As faculty or staff for the College of Business and Economics, you support high-impact career experiences for students, from research participation to on-campus jobs.
-We appreciate your engagement and recognize the role you play in integrating and promoting our services.
+As faculty for the College of Business and Economics, you support valuable career development experiences for students.
+Because of this, we appreciate your engagement and recognize the role you play in promoting our services.

-It’s easy to fit career development into your curriculum.
-Shared assignments can be a natural extension of the 21st century skills your are already teaching.
-Contact us prior to the start of the semester to plan logistics and share requirements or rubrics you have developed.
-Below are examples of popular shared assignments:
+Shared assignments can be a natural extension of the 21st century career skills you already teach.
+To begin, contact us prior to the semester to plan logistics and outline requirements.

-Our staff is available to present to your students on current career topics.
+Our staff are available to present to your students on current career topics.
 Topics include resumes, cover letters, interviewing, LinkedIn, networking and more.
-All presentations align with NACE competencies and industry hiring practices.
-Presentations are available in-person, via video conferencing or pre-recorded.
+All presentations align with NACE competencies and industry standards.
+Moreover, presentations are available in-person, via video conferencing or pre-recorded.

 Throughout the academic year, we see a high volume of students referred to us by faculty and staff.
 We value these referrals and know that you are always on the lookout for when to refer.
 Refer a student for career coaching.

 Research Support + Data Sharing

 Academic research truly takes a village.
 If you are conducting research on career topics, reach out to us.
 We regularly collect data on employment outcomes, hiring trends, and the efficacy of experiential learning in higher education.